GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 .. code-block:: bash

-    [1969-07-21 02:56:15,625][WARNING] Could not load module "collocated_nodes": No module named 'vtkmodules'
+    [1970-04-14 03:07:15,625][WARNING] Could not load module "collocated_nodes": No module named 'vtkmodules'

 then most likely ``mesh_doctor`` could not load the ``collocated_nodes`` modules because the ``vtk`` modules was not found.
 Consistently, the documentation for module ``collocated_nodes`` will not be displayed.
 You can solve this issue by installing the dependencies of ``mesh_doctor`` defined in its ``requirements.txt`` file (``python -m pip install -r requirements.txt``).

-Here is now a summury of all the modules available.
+Here is now a list and small description of all the modules available.

 ``collocated_nodes``
 """"""""""""""""""""